Elizabeth of Hungary, Queen of Serbia: After 1290

 Other studies on Milutin's personal life also take into account alternative sources.
-These versions are based, among other things, on the Anonymi Descriptio Europae Orientalis of 1308, which directly indicates that the marriage with Milutin was concluded after the execution of Zavis of Falkenstein:
+These versions are based, among other things, on the Anonymi Descriptio Europae Orientalis of 1308, which directly indicates that the marriage with Milutin was concluded after the execution of Záviš of Falkenstein:

 Thus, according to this version, she could become Milutin's wife, even if not recognized by the church, not earlier than 1290.
 The historian V. Bastovanović dates the beginning of the marriage (or illegal cohabitation) of Elizabeth and Milutin between 1292–1296.